kokoalberti/postgis-baselayers/app/datasets/naturalearth/README.md

 ### ne_10m_admin_0_countries

 Simple layer of countries at the Admin 0 level.
-Column `wkb_geometry` contains the geometry, and `name` the common name of the country.
+Column `geom` contains the geometry, and `name` the common name of the country.
 Also includes various other data fields such as population, abbreviations, GDP estimates, and names in various other languages.

 More information: [https://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-admin-0-countries/](https://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-admin-0-countries/)

 ### ne_10m_admin_1_states_provinces

 Contains level 1 adminitrative subdivisions such as states and provinces.
-Column `wkb_geometry` contains the geometry and `name` contains the name of the division.
+Column `geom` contains the geometry and `name` contains the name of the division.
 Various other fields are also available.

 More information: [https://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-admin-1-states-provinces/](https://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-admin-1-states-provinces/)

 ### ne_10m_populated_places

 Contains point locations of populated places.
-Column `wkb_geometry` contains the geometry, and `name` contains the name of the place.
+Column `geom` contains the geometry, and `name` contains the name of the place.
 Various other fields also included.

 More information: [https://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-populated-places/](https://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-populated-places/)

 ### ne_10m_lakes

 Contains global lakes and reservoirs, including the Europe and North America supplements.
-Column `wkb_geometry` contains the geometry, `featurecla` is a feature class to differentiate between lakes and reservoirs, and `name` contains the name of the feature.
+Column `geom` contains the geometry, `featurecla` is a feature class to differentiate between lakes and reservoirs, and `name` contains the name of the feature.

 More information: [https://www.naturalearthdata.com/downloads/10m-physical-vectors/10m-lakes/](https://www.naturalearthdata.com/downloads/10m-physical-vectors/10m-lakes/)

 ### ne_10m_rivers

 Contains global rivers and lakes centerlines, including the Europe and North America supplements.
-Column `wkb_geometry` contains the geometry, and `name` contains the common name of the feature.
+Column `geom` contains the geometry, and `name` contains the common name of the feature.

 More information: [https://www.naturalearthdata.com/downloads/10m-physical-vectors/10m-rivers-lake-centerlines/](https://www.naturalearthdata.com/downloads/10m-physical-vectors/10m-rivers-lake-centerlines/)